-Returning applicants who are not accepted for the current season will no longer have access to the team's Slack workspace and any other relevant online resources such as Google accounts, GitHub, GrabCAD, etc.
+Returning applicants who are not accepted for the current season will no longer have access to the team's Slack workspace and any other relevant online resources such as Google accounts, GitHub, OnShape etc.

 NOTE: Students who have been accepted into an officer position for a season do not need to complete the returning team member application process for that season.
-If a team member applied to be an officer but was not offered a position, they must still complete the returning applicant process.
+If a team member applied to be an officer but was not offered a position, they must still complete the returning student application.
+The interview may be waived for these students at coaches' discretion.